Maartii/Jester/README.md

 ## How it works

 - When the hosts clicks the 'start' button in the lobby, every player has to **open the ingame chat** to see whether they could become the Jester.
-(If you miss this message or are unsure, you can always press the button when the game has started.)
+(If you miss this message you can always press the emergency button later on.)

   <details>
   <summary><i>Screenshot (click to open)</i></summary>